 - An employee starts scanning in inventory items in his / her designated area.

-- The same inventory items do not have to be located together for the proper counting.
-Stocktaking software will properly sum up quantity of each line item submitted in the different batches and / or by different employees.
+- Inventory with the same SKU / part number do not have to be located together for the proper counting.
+Stocktaking software will properly sum up inventory stock of each line item submitted in the different batches and / or by different employees.

-- As an employee scans inventory in, running feed is displayed on a smartphone screen, so (s)he knows exactly what is scanned in the current batch, and can make corrections
+- As an employee scans inventory in, running feed is displayed on a smartphone screen, so (s)he knows exactly what is scanned in the current batch, and can make corrections if needed.

 - When physical inventory count is completed, all collected data is securely stored in a cloud, and reports are available on inventory count results and discrepancies.

-Cloud Software For Inventory Count Processing
+Cloud Software For The Inventory Count Processing

 Just as inventory data collection using paper and pencil is slow and inefficient, so is the manual data entry into the software or a spreadsheet, and trying to manually compare inventory "on the books" to the physical inventory count results.
 That's why the modern inventory stocktaking software usually consists of the two parts: barcode scanning mobile application to collect inventory data, and cloud backend where inventory count data are stored and processed.

-- As employees scan inventory and submit scanned batches, the data is routed to the central database on the cloud server.
+- As employees scan inventory and submit scanned inventory batches, the data is routed to the central database on the cloud server.

-- If there are any questions, you can review raw inventory count results which shows each submitted batch, along with the date, time and employee name.
+- If there are any questions, you can review raw inventory count results which shows each submitted inventory batch, along with the date, time and employee name.

 - You can get various statistics on missing inventory to identify the trends and correct the problem early.

-Now, when there are a lot of affordable options to do complete physical inventory count electronically, there is no reason to suspend normal business operations and go through the tedious and daunting process of manual inventory count.
+Now, when there are a lot of the affordable options to do a complete physical inventory count electronically, there is no reason to suspend normal business operations and go through the tedious and daunting process of manual inventory count.
 Although different barcode scanning hardware and physical inventory count software combinations exist to help you with the stocktaking process, an integrated cloud - mobile applications provide the most affordable and effective solution.